 Exports of medical cannabis from Canada in 2018 soared as Canada’s largest licensed cannabis companies continued to establish footing in the global marketplace.
 Shipments of dried cannabis nearly tripled from 500 kg to 1460 kg in 2018.
 Exports of medical cannabis oil more than doubled in 2018 to 920 litres from 430 litres in 2017, ranking Canada third in global exports and first in cannabis flower

 .
-Since Canada is a signatory to three international treaties that prohibit movement of recreational cannabis, Health Canada has the obligation to restrict movement of cannabis between countries for medical and scientific purposes.
+Since Canada is a signatory to three international treaties that prohibit the movement of recreational cannabis, Health Canada has the obligation to restrict the movement of cannabis between countries for medical and scientific purposes.
 The United Nations (UN) has a conservative stance on drugs and until the UN or the World Health Organization (WHO) reclassify

 cannabis and THC-containing products outside of the international treaties scope, trade on cannabis will be limited.

-As the global leader in the cannabis industry, Canada needs to support their LHs in establishing global partnerships with aiming to serve the medical markets, encouraging the UN and WHO to revisit their stance on diluting controls on cannabis.
+As the global leader in the cannabis industry, Canada needs to support their LHs in establishing global partnerships aiming to serve the medical markets, encouraging the UN and WHO to revisit their stance on diluting controls on cannabis.
 Nonetheless, Canadian LHs are positioning themselves for international trade by securing Good Manufacturing Practices (GMP) certification recognized in the European union (EU-GMP), largely recognized as the global gold standard for Good Manufacturing Practices.
 This allows our Canadian LHs to stand at the forefront of the industry and continue to be a global leader on a larger playing field.

 Canadian Licensed Holders with EU-GMP Have A Huge Advantage